supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Standard and Canonical Forms of Boolean Expressions.md

 date: 2024-02-19T09:42:00
 version:
   - DL-24
-last-revision:
+last-revision: 2024-06-20T13:58:00
 notes-taken: true
 tags:
   - DigitalLogic/BooleanAlgebra
 ---
-# Standard Forms of Boolean Expressions
+# Standard and Canonical Forms of Boolean Expressions

 There are many ways to express a boolean expression.
 $$
 \begin{split}